Do I need to supply professional Photos?

-To join KAM there is a $150 Joining Fee to pay off.
-This fee isn't paid upfront and will come out of the first jobs you do until it is paid off.
-The good thing about KAM is we don't have an annual fees. so there is just a one off joining fee to be paid.
-In exchange for being your representative and finding you work, KAM talent takes a 20% commission plus GST from each pay you earn via KAM Models and Talent.
+To join KAM there is a one-off $150 joining fee.
+This fee isn't paid upfront and will come out of the first job(s) you do until it is paid off.
+The good thing about KAM is that we don't have annual fees.
+There is just the one-off joining fee to be paid.
+In exchange for being your representative and finding you work, we will take 20% commission plus GST from each pay you earn via KAM Models and Talent.
 This is in addition to your income tax deductions.

-Its so simple to join us here at KAM, Visit our website, Fill in the joining form, Then we contact you within 24hours to confirm your place & voila!
-You are now a part of KAM!
+It is so simple to join us at KAM.
+All you need to do is visit our website, fill out the joining form, then we will contact you within 24 hours to confirm your place and voila!
+You are now a part of KAM Talent!

 A cancellation fee may apply if you do not turn up to your shoot without giving enough notice.

 What do I get for my membership fee?